Last updated on 2026-03-05

-The Business – Accounting (Co-op) program is structured to provide a comprehensive education over a 2-year period.
-The program is delivered in a full-time, in-person format, ensuring that students receive direct interaction with faculty and peers.
+The Business – Accounting (co-op) program is structured to provide a comprehensive education over a 2-year period.
+This full-time program is delivered in person, allowing students to engage directly with faculty and peers.
 Key features of the program structure include:

 Featured Experiences

-- Partnerships with industry leaders, such as Honda of Canada Mfg., offering students access to innovative research and development opportunities.
+- Partnerships with industry leaders, such as Honda of Canada Mfg., which offer valuable co-op placements and scholarships.

 Career Options

-Graduates of the Business – Accounting (Co-op) program have a wide array of career opportunities available to them in Canada.
-Some potential job roles include:
+Graduates of the Business – Accounting (co-op) program have a wide range of career opportunities available to them in Canada.
+Here are some potential job roles:

-- Accountant: Responsible for preparing financial statements, ensuring compliance with regulations, and advising on financial decisions.
+- Accountant: Responsible for preparing financial statements, maintaining financial records, and ensuring compliance with regulations.

 - Financial Analyst: Analyzes financial data to help organizations make informed business decisions and improve profitability.

-- Tax Consultant: Specializes in tax planning and compliance, helping individuals and businesses minimize their tax liabilities.
+- Tax Consultant: Provides advice on tax planning and compliance, helping clients minimize their tax liabilities.

-- Bookkeeper: Manages financial records, including accounts payable and receivable, payroll, and bank reconciliations.
+- Bookkeeper: Manages day-to-day financial transactions, including accounts payable and receivable, payroll, and bank reconciliations.

-- Auditor: Conducts audits to assess the accuracy of financial statements and compliance with laws and regulations.
+- Auditor: Examines financial records and processes to ensure accuracy and compliance with laws and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.